M7OCM/890/README.md

 - ~~AM Fix ported from 1 of 11's UV-K5 firmware~~
 - 1 of 11's "AM Fix" was removed in v2.0.8-naf (and subsequent versions), replaced entirely by dynamic AGC Mode and Reg Editor
 - ~~Flashlight Mode~~
-- Custom side key and configurable "quick access" keypad actions; Note: Flashlight Mode removed v2.1.1+ and Modulation and Bandwidth action keys added
+- Custom side key and configurable "quick access" keypad actions; Note: Flashlight and NOAA have been removed in v2.1.2 and Modulation, Bandwidth and TX CTCSS/DCS action keys added
 - Clock speed 120 MHz (OEFWCOM 72 MHz)
 - Display BK4819 AGC Modes/ battery voltage registers in single VFO mode (firmware v2.0.3+ reg values can be adjusted)
 - Display dBM when receiving (calculation revised)